 Yesterday our family attended an Early Bird Easter Egg Hunt.
 My youngest left in tears…he didn’t find any eggs.
 What a bummer!
-Thankfully, my oldest was happy to share his and I had prepared a Papier-mâché Easter Egg Craft for the afternoon.
+Thankfully, my oldest was happy to share his and I had prepared a Paper Mache Easter Egg Craft for the afternoon.

-I purchased papier-mâché eggs from a local craft store.
+I purchased paper mache eggs from a local craft store.
 Decoupage (in kid terms, slathering glue and paper together) is a forgiving technique for little ones and you can bet it has potential to turn into a sticky, colorful mess.
 That’s what makes it fun!

-- 12 papier-mâché eggs
+- 12 paper mache eggs

-- A rainbow of tissue paper (cut into small squares)
+- tissue paper (cut into 1-inch squares)

 Using the brush, spread a small amount of Mod Podge onto an egg.
 Place a piece of tissue paper or newspaper over the glue and press it down with the brush.

 Activities and Games

-We enjoyed a classic Easter Egg Hunt at home with our Papier-mâché Easter Eggs.
+We enjoyed a classic Easter Egg Hunt at home with our paper mache eggs.
 They were easy to spot in the shades of grey and brown that currently are our yard!

 More Egg Crafts for Kids